If you’re looking at medical school rankings, you’re seeking to make a large investment in your career and your future.

 While taking medical school rankings into account, you should also focus on holistic “fit.”

-Consider, for instance, the location of the school, the opportunities available, the pre-clinical course load and course selection, and so on.
+Consider, for instance, the location of the school, the cost, the opportunities available, the pre-clinical course load and course selection, and so on.

 If you already know what you’d like to specialize in, you should look for a school that excels in that specialty.
 Your specialty may also be location dependent.

 - For instance, if you want to provide medical care in rural or underserved communities, apply to medical schools where you can receive hands-on experience in such communities.